The CIO's Guide to Master Data Management Consulting

 • Inability to Generate a 360-Degree View: Your marketing, sales, and service teams operate with conflicting customer records, making personalization impossible and frustrating customers.

 • High Operational Overhead: Your teams spend an excessive amount of time manually reconciling data between systems, leading to errors in fulfillment, billing, and reporting.
-According to market analysts like Precedence Research, poor data quality costs the average firm $12.9 million annually.

 An MDM consulting engagement directly addresses these problems by implementing a centralized hub and a governance framework to create and maintain a “golden record” for each core business entity.